felipelewyee/PyNOF/README.md

 # PyNOF

-Formally readed as Python-Natural-Orbital-Functionals, PyNOF, is based on the original [DoNOF](https://github.com/DoNOF/DoNOFsw/) software written in Fortran by Prof. Mario Piris, but it take advantage of the Python capabilities such as optimizers, vectorization via numpy and gpu compatibiliy via cupy.
+Formally read as Python-Natural-Orbital-Functionals, PyNOF is based on the original [DoNOF](https://github.com/DoNOF/DoNOFsw/) software written in Fortran by Prof. Mario Piris, but it takes advantage of the Python capabilities such as optimizers, vectorization via numpy and gpu compatibility via cupy.

 # Requirements

-You should have [Anaconda](https://www.anaconda.com/) installed, and the following libreries: psi4, numpy, scipy, numba, cupy; then, you may install pynof via pip.
+You should have [Anaconda](https://www.anaconda.com/) installed, and the following libraries: psi4, numpy, scipy, numba, cupy; then, you may install pynof via pip.

 # Installation